-§300.303 Reevaluations.
+8300.303 Reevaluations.

 - (a) General.
-The HA must ensure that a reevaluation of each child with a disability is conducted in accordance with §§300.304 through 300.311 (found in this FIE Section) - (1) If the HA determines that the educational or related services needs, including improved academic achievement and functional performance, of the child warrant a reevaluation; or - (2) If the child's parent or teacher requests are evaluation. - (b) Limitation.
+The HA must ensure that a reevaluation of each child with a disability is conducted in accordance with §§300.304 through 300.311 - (1) If the HA determines that the educational or related services needs, including improved academic achievement and functional performance, of the child warrant a reevaluation; or (2) If the child's parent or teacher requests a reevaluation. - (b) Limitation.
 A reevaluation conducted under paragraph (a) of this section- - (1) May occur not more than once a year, unless the parent and the HA agree otherwise; and - (2) Must occur at least once every 3 years, unless the parent and the HA agree that a reevaluation is unnecessary.
 (Authority: 20 U.S.C.
 1414(a)(2))

-The review of existing evaluation data (REED) is part of the reevaluation process and the HA is not required to obtain parental consent before reviewing existing data as part of an evaluation or reevaluation.
-(Feb.
+The review of existing evaluation data (REED) is part of the reevaluation process and the HA is not required to obtain parental consent before reviewing existing data as part of an evaluation or reevaluation. §300.300(d)(1)(i) and (Feb.
 6, 2007, OSEP Letter to Anonymous)